 7. Think about the Geminids’ parent object.
 Most meteors in annual showers originate in comets.
 But the parent of the Geminid meteor shower is a mysterious body named 3200 Phaethon.
 This solar system object is termed an Apollo (near-Earth) asteroid, and it might be a dormant comet.
 How does that help you watch the shower?
 It doesn’t.
 But it’s fun to contemplate on a dark night under the stars.

-8. The best way to watch meteors is to bring along a buddy.
+8. Bring along a buddy.
 Both of you watch different parts of the sky.
 If one of you sees one, shout out “meteor!”
-If you don’t know which way to look, don’t worry.
+Again, don’t worry about which direction to look.
 Just let your eyes rove casually in all parts of the sky.